MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Since theory-based methods cannot be used on the medical consultant example, we'll turn to another example to demonstrate these methods, where conditions for approximating the distribution of $\hat{p}$ by a normal distribution are met.

-\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">One possible regulation for payday lenders is that they would be required to do a credit check and evaluate debt payments against the borrower's finances.
+\BeginKnitrBlock{example}<div class="example">One possible regulation for payday lenders is that they would be required to do a credit check and evaluate debt payments against the borrower's finances.
 We would like to know: would borrowers support this form